isc-projects/kea/doc/guide/dhcp4-srv.rst

        ]
    }

-For more details regarding global reservations, see `Global Reservations in DHCPv4 <#global-reservations4>`__.
+For more details regarding global reservations, see :ref:`global-reservations4`.

-Another aspect of the host reservations is the different types of identifiers.
+Another aspect of host reservations is the different types of identifiers.
 Kea currently supports four types of identifiers: hw-address, duid, client-id, and circuit-id.
 This is beneficial from a usability perspective; however, there is one drawback.
 For each incoming